stassa/louise/README.md

    See `data/examples/findlast.pl` for the `list_last/2` one-shot recursion learning example.

+   The above experiment was proposed by Andrew Cropper, maintainer of [Metagol].

 3. Louise can simultaneously learn multiple dependent programs, including mutuallly recursive programs.
 This is called multi-predicate learning: